gaperez64/gaperez64.github.io/_posts/2025-03-19-talk-sleyder.markdown

 ## References related to our research:
 * Shohei Shimizu.
 LiNGAM: Non-gaussian methods for estimating causal structures.
 Behaviormetrika, 41(1):65–98, 2014.
-Sarah Leyder, Jakob Raymaekers, and Tim Verdonck.
+* Sarah Leyder, Jakob
+  Raymaekers, and Tim Verdonck.
 TSLiNGAM: Directlingam under heavy tails.
   Journal of Computational and Graphical Statistics, 2024.
-A fun read:
 * Judea Pearl and Dana Mackenzie.
 The Book of Why: The New Science of Cause and Effect.
 2018.